Sony’s PlayStation 5, often more commonly referred to as the PS5, is the most awaited next-generation console along with Microsoft’s Xbox Series X.

 Since the PS5 graphics card will be based on AMD’s next-gen RDNA 2 architecture, it makes little sense comparing it to an Nvidia graphics card.

 So, we’ll use one from AMD’s stable instead.

 In terms of Compute Units, the closest comparison that the PS5 graphics card has is the AMD Radeon RX 5700.
-Although it is not the fastest graphics card on the market, it’s right up there among the best and, at a sub-$400 value, is capable of running many AAA titles today at 1080p with maxed out graphics settings at a stable 60 fps.
+Although it is not the fastest graphics card on the market, it’s right up there among the best and, at a sub-$400 value, is capable of running many AAA titles today at 1440p well above 60 FPS.

 Now, the PS5 graphics card will be even better.

 Thanks to having a higher clock speed, more teraflops, as well as a much-improved RDNA 2 architecture — the RX 5700 is based on the first-generation RDNA architecture — and, of course, being that games are better optimized for consoles, it won’t be a stretch to say that the PS5 graphics card will be able to perform just as well as a next-generation graphics cards with a $500 value.

 On paper, PS5 graphics should not be as good as that of the Xbox Series X.

 In terms of teraflops, the Xbox Series X has more at 12 while the PlayStation 5 has about 10.
 In nominal terms, that’s roughly an extra PlayStation 4 or Xbox One worth of computing power that the Xbox Series X has over the PlayStation 5.